+The MCO must maintain records of member grievances and appeals.
+Each record must be adequately maintained in an accessible manner and be made available upon request to the State and CMS.
 The documentation and reporting required in this article regarding grievances and appeals provide the basis for monitoring by the MCO and the Department.
-The MCO and the Department shall review grievance and appeal information as part of overall quality management strategies.
+The MCO and the Department shall review grievance and appeal information as part of its ongoing monitoring procedures and overall quality management strategies.